Associate Degree Programs

 - Area of Interest: You might know that you want to pursue a future in technology, but haven't decided which focus you'd like to target.
 Learning more about the specific facets of the industry can help you hone your studies in the area you’re interested in most – such as information technology or network systems administration.

 - Career Opportunities: Take some time to review job openings on sites like LinkedIn.
 What kind of degree is required for the roles that interest you most?
 The program you choose should support the career path you ultimately want to take.

 - Flexibility: Are you looking for flexible online associate degree programs?
 Year-round classes?
 The ability to study at your own pace?
 Different schools offer different learning options, so be sure to weigh your priorities when determining which program to choose.

 - Stackability: After completing your associate degree program, you might plan to continue working toward a bachelor’s degree.
-If this sounds like you, look for a program that stacks – so you can take the credits you’ve already earned and apply them toward a bachelor’s degree at DeVry without losing any of your hard work.
+If this sounds like you, look for a program that stacks.
+You may be able to take the credits you’ve previously earned at DeVry and apply them toward a bachelor’s degree, furthering the value of your hard work.